openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

- It™s a static page (at the moment?) and collects the current documentation from several products and projects.
+ Itâ€™s a static page (at the moment?) and collects the current documentation from several products and projects.
 Probably you will see more to come in the next weeks.